risen54/Dictionary/README.md

 # Vocab Dictionary

-**Description:** I am well enough in English but my vocabulary is poor.
+**Description:** I am good enough in English but my vocabulary is poor.
 There are some words which I come across frequently but always forget the meaning.
 So I made this program to help me out.
 If I find an unknown word, I can search for it's definition and then add it to this dictionary and search for it whenever I need it.
 I know I can simply google it but wanted to flex my coding skills 😜.

 ## What is what?